IBM/dbb-zappbuild/build-conf/README.md

-assembler_pgm | MVS program name of the high level assembler assembler_linkEditor | MVS program name of the link editor assembler_dependenciesDatasetMapping | DBB property mapping to map dependencies to different target datasets
+assembler_pgm | MVS program name of the high level assembler assembler_linkEditor | MVS program name of the link editor assembler_dependenciesDatasetMapping | DBB property mapping to map dependencies to different target datasets assembler_dependenciesCopyMode | Property mapping to configure the copyMode when uploading dependencies into target libraries.
+Default: TEXT.

 ### BMS.properties
 Build properties used by zAppBuild/language/BMS.groovy